 It was great getting to know the engineers at Intel and finding out more about the huge effort they are putting into MKL.
 With their intimate knowledge of their processors, they had some valuable talks for anyone looking to learn more about the deep level performance improvements that Intel is providing.

 We all got to attend a few talks by excellent leaders in the community–from a gentle “Intro to Tensorflow” (which excellently outlined how to construct deep learning networks) to learning about many of the great improvements in Python 3.6.
-Yes, we have a distro for that…you can download it here.
+Yes, we have a distro for that…you can try it out by creating a free account on the ActiveState Platform.

 Thanks again for a memorable week.
 We look forward to seeing you all again at PyCon 2018 in Cleveland!